Sales efficiency: the metric that pits your sales team’s gross revenue against its cost of operation.

 WORK[etc] is a cloud-computing CRM that emphasizes collaboration.
 The platform consolidates virtually every aspect of a business’s operations and enables easy communication between different departments.

 The CRM works for smaller businesses across virtually every industry — from digital advertising firms to real estate agencies.
 The pricing is a bit more expensive than similar CRMs, but it’s worth exploring for small companies looking to streamline all aspects of their businesses.

 Keap provides the resources to help you organize information about leads, clients, business communication.
-Its email and daily work automation features take some of the burden out of the frustratingly monotonous side of your business.
+Its email and sales automation features speed up day-to-day processes.

-Keap has an exceptional invoice and payment integrations allow you to accept credit cards, send invoices, and track outstanding payments.
+Keap has invoice and payment integrations which allow you to accept credit cards, send invoices, and track outstanding payments.
 That’s where the platform really stands out.
 It’s an ideal CRM for small businesses that conduct online transactions on a consistent basis.